 The popularity of male liposuction in Virginia is perhaps due to its relative simplicity (in the hands of a qualified surgeon).
 Large amounts of fat can safely be removed through incisions that are barely visible.
 The fat that is removed never comes back.
 However, you must remember that it is impossible to remove all fat cells, and the ones that remain may get enlarged if you do not control your dietary intake.

-Ultrasonic liposuction is a method that uses ultrasound to first break down the fat.
+Ultrasonic liposuction is a method that uses ultrasounds to first break down the fat.
 Once the fat is emulsified, it is removed with regular suction cannulas.
-Ultrasound is generally used in fibrous areas of the body such as the back and the breasts.
+Ultrasound is generally used in fibrous areas of the body, such as the back and the breasts.
 It is also helpful in secondary liposuction procedures.

 The Virginia male liposuction procedure can be done under local anesthesia plus sedation or under general anesthesia, depending on the extent of surgery.
 The vacuum suction is inserted into the fatty layer of skin through a small incision, and fat is removed.

 It is important to understand that male liposuction is not a substitute for proper diet and exercise.
 The best liposuction candidates are those who have localized accumulations of fat.
 The elastic property and tone of skin are also important in achieving good results.
 If your skin has poor elasticity, Dr. Marefat may recommend a skin-tightening procedure in conjunction with liposuction.
 Although skin removal is effective in eliminating the excessive laxity, it does leave permanent scars.